polterguy/polterguy.github.io/plugins/magic.lambda.mime/index.md

 ## Copyright and maintenance

-The projects is copyright of Aista, Ltd 2021 - 2023, and professionally maintained by [AINIRO your friendly ChatGPT website chatbot vendor](https://ainiro.io).
+The projects is copyright Thomas Hansen 2023 - 2024, and professionally maintained by [AINIRO.IO](https://ainiro.io).